All applications for undergraduate degree courses need to be sent via UCAS – The Universities and Colleges Admissions Service.

 They usually take 3 weeks to be approved.

-This link will allow to access all the information you need about applying for a Tier 4 VISA
+This link will allow to access all the relevant government information about applying for a Tier 4 VISA